apache/xmlgraphics-batik/lib/README.fop-transcoder-allinone-2.1.txt

-The fop-transcoder-allinone-svn-trunk.jar file is built from the Apache FOP project (http://xmlgraphics.apache.org/fop), version svn-trunk.
+The fop-transcoder-allinone-2.1.jar file is built from the Apache FOP project (http://xmlgraphics.apache.org/fop), version svn-trunk.

 This is only needed if you want to transcode to PDF, otherwise it can